tomjoht/learnapidoc/_docs/REST API specifications/pubapis_swagger.md

 1. Go to the [Swagger online editor](http://editor.swagger.io/#/).

     You could just customize this sample YML file with the weatherdata endpoint documentation.
 However, if you're new to Swagger it will take you some time to learn the spec.
-For the sake of convenience, just go to the following file, and then copy and paste its code into the Swagger editor: <a href="http://idratherbewriting.com/files/restapicourse/swagger/swagger_weather.yaml">swagger_weather.yaml</a>.
+For the sake of convenience, just go to the following file, and then copy and paste its code into the Swagger editor: <a href="http://idratherassets.com/restapicourse/swagger/swagger_weather.yml">swagger_weather.yaml</a>.

     Here's what the Swagger YAML file looks like:

     ```yaml
     swagger: '2.0'
     info:
-      description: 'A sample API that uses a Mashape weather API as an example to demonstrate
+      description: 'This is a sample API that uses a Mashape Weather API as an example to demonstrate
-        features in the swagger-3.0 specification.'
+        features in the swagger-2.0 specification.
+The Weather API displays forecast data by latitude and longitude.
+        Get raw weather data or simple label description of weather forecast of some places.'
-      version: 1.0.0
+      version: 2.0.0
       title: Weather API from Mashape
       termsOfService: http://swagger.io/terms/
       contact: